Symmetrization and enhancement of the continuous Morlet transform: Introduction

 The breadth in scale of the wavelet response to a pure signal tone is a consequence of its localization in phase space, as the spectral and temporal resolutions are inversely related.
-Again, what a mathematical engineer wants is a precise identification of the frequency spectrum, in which features are maximally resolved.
-By treating the continuous wavelet transform as a theoretical apparatus acting upon a signal, one may essentially calibrate the device given some basic assumptions on the form of the signal components.
-Minimizing the discrepancy between the continuous instant wavelet power and the convolution of the calibration matrix with the estimate then yields the sharpest resolution of the time-varying harmonic content of a signal.
+Again, what a mathematical engineer wants is a precise identification of the frequency spectrum, in which features are maximally resolved with minimal spectral leakage.
+By treating the continuous wavelet transform as a theoretical apparatus acting upon a signal, one may in essence calibrate the device given some basic assumptions on the form of the signal components.
+Minimizing the discrepancy between the continuous instant wavelet power and the convolution of the calibration matrix with the enhanced spectral estimate then yields the sharpest resolution of the time-varying harmonic content of a signal.

+The continuous wavelet transform differs from the discrete transform in some important ways.
+Most notable is the highly redundant nature of the analyzing functions, which do not form an orthonormal basis.
+Nonetheless, Plancherel's theorem for energy conservation holds, indicating the continuous transform may be used for quantitative power spectral density estimation.
+While the continuous transform must be discretized for numerical evaluation, its resolution in scale is arbitrary, leading to the possibility of spectral enhancement.
+In contrast, the discrete wavelet transform selects only those scales which do provide an orthonormal basis and may not be enhanced by the method presented here.

-\section{Normalization and central frequency}
+\section{Normalization and Central Frequency}